ubernostrum/django-registration/docs/validators.rst

    which prohibits the use of a reserved name as the value.

-   By default, this validator is applied to the username field of :class:`registration.forms.RegistrationForm` and all of its subclasses.
+   By default, this validator is applied to the username field of :class:`django_registration.forms.RegistrationForm` and all of its subclasses.
 The validator is applied in a form-level ``clean()`` method on ``RegistrationForm``, so to remove it (not recommended), subclass ``RegistrationForm`` and override ``clean()``.
 For no